C0ffeeCode/matrix-spec-proposals/proposals/xxxx-matrix-calendar.md

-# Matrix Calendar MSC
+# MSCXXXX: Matrix Calendar

 When taking a look at common calendar solutions used at home or at organizations the "Outlook" calendar comes quickly to mind.

-Invitations are sent to mailboxes and the RSVPs are being sent back.
+Invitations are sent to mailboxes and the responses are being sent back.

+However, neither the calendar itself nor the communication (e.g. responses) are sent via the Matrix network.
+Having Matrix as a network for handling calendar management would allow for easier and quicker communication regarding a meeting.

 *Note: The term "calendar item" is being used over the term "event" to avoid conflicts with the timeline events.